Basilan: Multinational plantations

 The University of the Philippines System was awarded a huge 4,018-hectare land grant by the Philippine government, in Santa Clara, Lamitan.
 This was eventually taken over by the Marcos-era National Development Corp.

-When J. M. Menzi died, he was succeeded at the helm of his substantial business interests by his son and Marcos crony, Hans Menzi.
+When Johannes Melchior Menzi died, he was succeeded at the helm of his substantial business interests by his son and Marcos crony, Hans Menzi.
 When the younger Menzi replaced the plantation's Swiss-expatriate managers with locals, these managers in turn opened up their own plantations elsewhere on the island.
 Arnold Winniger, Menzi's Swiss manager, together with the Cuevas-Pamaran-Antonio-Flores clan of Lamitan, cleared the Tumahubong, Sumisip area with their 316-hectare Siltown Realty Corp.
 Walter Boelsterli, another one of Menzi's Swiss recruits, established the 969-hectare Eurasia Match Inc. plantation around Mangal, Sumisip.
 An American corporation opened the 1,127-hectare Yakan Plantation in Lamitan.
 This was eventually sold to JAKA Holdings of Marcos-era Defense Minister and current senator Juan Ponce Enrile.
 Finally, Dutch-American Donald Wieselski opened another 569-hectare coconut plantation in the Canas, Maluso area.
 This too was sold off to Eustaquio D. Tan & Sons, Inc. The Wihara Plantation, a Japanese company, opened in the Atong-Atong, Lantawan region.
 This became the source of many of the coconut varieties planted throughout the island.

 By the 1950s and throughout the 1960s, the Chartered City of Basilan, fourth-biggest in the Philippines in terms of land area (after Davao, Puerto Princesa and Zamboanga), was classified as a first-class city.
 It exported copra, coconut oil, rubber and lumber to California by way of Guam and Hawaii.

 A substantial number of expatriate plantation managers, mostly Americans but also Swiss, Germans, Dutch, Russian and even Japanese, Irish, and Swedes lived among and intermarried into the native populace.

 The Weyerhaeuser Compound (now Tabuk Barangay) was an exclusive gated community for American expatriates living in Basilan.
 It had its own airstrip and wharf, and two-storey plantation-style villas set apart by expansive yards.
 The same sort of exclusive gated communities were put up at the Menzi Compound (Menzi Barangay) for Swiss and German managers, and at the Alano Compound (Dna.
 Ramona T. Alano Barangay) as well, precursors of modern-day subdivisions and exclusive gated communities in the Philippines.